hawuwh/RF-Fingerprinting/README.md

 Unlike traditional security methods (like MAC addresses) which can be easily spoofed, this system identifies devices based on unique hardware imperfections inherent in their RF circuitry (e.g., I/Q imbalance, frequency offsets).
 Using **Digital Signal Processing (DSP)** and a **1D Convolutional Neural Network (CNN)**, the system successfully classifies **150 distinct WiFi transmitters** from the **WiSig ManyTx** dataset.

 ## Research Paper
-The codebase was developed to validate the findings in our study on RF Fingerprinting.
+This repository implements the DSP pipeline and neural network architecture described in our research on RF Fingerprinting.

 [View Full Paper](rf_fingerprinting.pdf)